-E. FHIP Education and Outreach Initiative Post-Award Requirements a.
-Payment Contingent on Completion b.
+E. FHIP Education and Outreach Initiative Post-Award Requirements b.
 Double Payments

 1.Payments and Reimbursements

 Payment of FHIP funds is made on a fixed price basis.
 Payments are made based on the satisfactory and timely completion of your project activities and products as reflected in your grant agreement.
 Requests for funds must be accompanied by financial and progress reports.